 As marketers, optimizers and improvers, we focus a great deal on the performance of our campaigns.
 We track open rates, click-throughs and conversion rates without giving a second thought to where that data comes from.

-And that lack of attention is costing us – big time.
+And that lack of attention is a huge marketing issue that’s costing us – big time.

 What Exactly Is Bad Data?

 Information collected from prospects usually isn’t wrong when you’re first connecting with them.
 But over time, people move up (or move on) in companies, change email addresses, merge with other companies or segment their division into an entirely separate entity.

 And it happens more often than we realize.

 You may think that an incorrect email address or a wrong company contact here and there wouldn’t really make an impact – especially if you’re getting solid results from your existing campaigns.
 But for every lead that enters your funnel, there’s always the possibility that the information is changing quicker than your CRM database can keep up.

 A study by DiscoverOrg found that sales and marketing departments lose approximately 550 hours and as much as $32,000 per sales rep from using bad data.

 But putting a price tag on the number of sales lost from bad data isn’t just about the money.
 This marketing issue is about the time lost that could be better spent working on engaging leads rather than chasing down lukewarm non-responders.
 It’s about that burst in morale and spirit that comes from closing a sale when everything you do is right on target.
 It’s about maximizing efficiency and productivity on every level.